Flood tolerance of wetland and dryland crops

 Rice and wheat both possess superhydrophobic leaf cuticles that retain a thin gas film when submerged.
 The leaf gas films greatly enhance exchange of CO2 and O2 with the floodwater during the day increasing underwater net photosynthesis.
 During darkness, the leaf gas films enhance O2 uptake from the floodwater and thereby sustain aerobic respiration.

-Leaf Gas Film 1 (LGF1) that codes for a C30 alcohol, which is a wax precursor.
+We have recently identified a gene, Leaf Gas Film 1 (LGF1) that codes for a C30 alcohol, which is a wax precursor.
 Mutation in this gene can lead to total loss of hydrophobicity and hence the mutant is a perfect tool in the eco-physiological study of the role of leaf gas films as flood tolerance trait.

 Leaf gas films are found in numerous plant species and the feature is not restricted to flood-exposed habitats.
 Superhydrophobic cuticles is an important trait resulting not only in gas film retention during flooding but also self cleansing in rain so that the leaf surface remains free from dust and pathogens resulting in longer leaf life spans.